Highlights

 Has my order been processed?

-We aim to process and post orders within 48 hours.
-Sometimes depending on the Church calendar, our processing times may be longer than usual. i.e. during Holy Week.
+We aim to process and post orders within 1-2 working days.
+Sometimes depending on the Church calendar, our processing times may be longer than usual. i.e. the period of Christmas and New Year, during Holy Week etc.

 Can I order other items from your bookshop?